App Tutorials

 Step 6: Explore Standards and Records

 Use the Standards page to browse official qualification times from 38+ organizations across Canada.
 The Records page shows current world records for every event.
 Both are free and available to all users.
+To learn how to compare your times against these standards side by side, read our Compare Standards tutorial.

 Tips for Consistent Tracking